Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

     The paths to the transcriptome file (`data/ggal/transcriptome.fa`) and the output directory (`results/salmon_index`) are hardcoded in this bash script.
 If you wanted to change the input transcriptome file or the output location, you must manually edit the script.
 This makes our scripts less flexible and easy to use.

-    Nextflow addresses the issue of hardcoded paths by allowing parameters to be passed dynamically at runtime as [parameters](https://www.nextflow.io/docs/latest/config.html#scope-params) (`params`).
+    Nextflow addresses the issue of hardcoded paths by allowing values to be passed dynamically at runtime as [parameters](https://www.nextflow.io/docs/latest/config.html#scope-params) (`params`).

-## 2.1.1 Building the process
+## Building the `INDEX` process

 In the empty `main.nf` script, add the following `process` scaffold with the script definition: